Finder

 ---|---|---|---|

-1 July 2024 | This document outlines the reasons and benefits to improve specialist finder |
+July 2024 | This document outlines the reasons and benefits to improve specialist finder |

 Proposal to improve Specialist Finder development and efficiency (opens in a new tab) | Google Docs |

-10 May 2024 | Migrating finders to Vertex in order to improve keyword search relevance |
+May 2024 | An analysis led to the recommendataion to Migrate 10 finders to Vertex in order to improve keyword search relevance.
+Some further analysis is needed before a decision can be made. |

 Should we move finders to Google Vertex AI Search? (opens in a new tab) | Google Docs |